platform-coop-toolkit/learning-commons-importer/README.md

 - Do case-sensitive search/replace for the following:

-	- TenUpScaffold
+	- LearningCommonsImporter
-	- TENUP_SCAFFOLD
+	- LEARNING_COMMONS_IMPORTER
-	- tenup-scaffold
+	- learning-commons-importer
-	- tenup_scaffold
+	- learning_commons_importer

 - `cd` into the plugin folder
 - run `npm run start` to build the front-end assets